 Adults who are unbaptized or baptized in another Christian tradition are invited to enter into the Rite of Christian Initiation for Adults.
 RCIA leads adults through a process of deepening spirituality and faith formation over the course of a year.
 They proceed through a series of liturgical rites and discussion sessions which conclude with the Sacraments of Initiation, Baptism, Confirmation, and Eucharist.
-RCIA inquiry sessions have begun and RCIA sessions will take place on Sundays at 11 a.m. beginning in the fall.
+Form 2020-2021 RCIA sessions will take place on Sundays at 8:30am via Zoom, beginning in September.

 If you or someone you know, would like more information about this process, please contact:

 The process toward full initiation into the life of the Catholic Church is not a program or course of study.
 Rather, it is a journey, step by step, from initial interest and exploration through full commitment.